Updated August 2022:

 A series of thunderstorms moving along a stalled frontal boundary dropped extremely heavy rain on much of southern Minnesota on August 18, 19, and 20, 2007.
 The most intense precipitation rates occurred during the afternoon and evening hours of Saturday, August 18, and the early morning hours of Sunday, August 19.
 Over the course of the event, all or portions of 28 counties received at least four inches of rain.
 Six-inch totals were common across the region, and portions of southeastern Minnesota reported astounding rainfall amounts ranging from 8 to 20 inches.
 The heaviest rainfall reports came from Winona, Fillmore, and Houston counties, where 36-hour totals exceeded 14 inches.
 The largest multi-day rainfall total reported (through Monday, August 20) was 20.85 inches observed near the town of Houston in northern Houston County.
 An official National Weather Service climate observer near Hokah in Houston County reported a storm total of 16.27 inches.
 Of the 16.27 inches, 15.10 inches fell within the observer's 24-hour observation cycle ending at 8:00 AM on Sunday, August 19.
-This is the largest 24-hour rainfall total ever recorded by an official National Weather Service reporting location in Minnesota.
+Larger amounts were reported by observers affiliated with state-sponsored monitoring networks, but the value at Hokah is by far the largest 24-hour rainfall total ever recorded by an official National Weather Service reporting location in Minnesota, and stands as Minnesota's Official 24-hour rainfall record.
 The previous Minnesota record was 10.84 inches, measured at Fort Ripley in Crow Wing County on July 22, 1972.